Canada's first sovereign wealth fund

 Key Takeaways

-• Bill C-5 and the Major Projects Office (created August 2025) already compress approval timelines from five years to two via a “one project, one review” process.
+• Bill C-5 (Building Canada Act) already reduces major-project approval times from five years to two via a “one project, one review” model; the fund finances projects beyond just that list.

 Hacker News Comment Review